mikancat-taki/MK-Tool/replit.md

 ## Overview

-MK-Tool is a comprehensive multi-tool web application built with React and Express, featuring world clock, calculator, YouTube video player, and enhanced proxy browser with DuckDuckGo search integration.
+MK-Tool is a comprehensive multi-tool web application built with React and Express, featuring world clock, calculator, YouTube video player, DuckDuckGo search engine, real-time translation, and enhanced proxy browser functionality.
 The application is designed as a single-page application (SPA) with a modern, clean Japanese interface using shadcn/ui components and Tailwind CSS for styling.

 ## System Architecture